divipillai/kotlin-nrf-matter/README.md

 | `iosMatterStaticLib<Target>` | `libtool`s the resulting objects into `libios-matter.a` and copies the Swift-generated ObjC header and module map beside it |
 | `cinteropIosMatter<Target>` | translates that module into the `iosMatter` Kotlin package and embeds the archive in the klib |

 `./gradlew :composeApp:iosMatterStaticLibs` builds the library for every target.
-Both run automatically as part of any iOS compile — there is nothing to invoke by hand.
+All three tasks run automatically as part of any iOS compile — there is nothing to invoke by hand.

 Only the `@objc public` surface of ios-matter crosses the boundary; the Swift-generated